ultimaille/ultimaille.github.io/docs/index.md

 Note: This library does not contain any ready-to-execute remeshing algorithms.

 Ultimaille has been designed to be simple, concise, easy to use and maintenable library that is able to do common mesh handling tasks for surfaces and volumes.

-## Get started

-The easiest way to create a project from scratch that use ultimaille is to copy, clone or fork [ultimaille-hello](https://github.com/ultimaille/ultimaille-hello) blank project.